MO Anti-DUI Advocates Urge House to stand firm

 The beverage and restaurant industries lined up to oppose the plan, which would lower the blood-alcohol level at which driving is illegal from 0.10 percent to 0.08 percent.
 They argued that such a reduction would do little to stop alcohol-related accidents because most fatalities involve habitual drinkers with blood-alcohol levels over 0.15 percent.

-But the bill’s exceptions and conditions make the bill unworkable, the advocates said.
+But the bill’s exceptions and conditions make the bill unworkable, San Luis Obispo dui lawyer said.
 They urged the House Criminal Law Committee to strip off the conditions and set the level at which a driver is presumed drunk at 0.08 percent.

 Committee Chairman Craig Hosmer, a Springfield Democrat, said after the hearing that he was inclined to replace the Senate plan with a simpler version similar to one that he sponsored and the committee approved March 1.